Evexi/Evexi/docs/envVars/index.md

 }
 ```

-### Var On Change
+### Env Var OnChange

-You can listen to env value changes by adding the following.
-If the Env Var exists and the value changes, the callback will run.
+You can listen to env var value changes by adding the following.
+If the Env Variable exists and the value changes, the callback will run.

 ```typescript
 Evexi.envChange('FOO', (res) => {